 Select the grant types you want to support, in our case we are going to use : Application, Access code and Resource owner - Password.
-We also select the Public client type, as well as Confidential by defaulkt selected.
-We kkep the default valus for the endpoints.
+We also select the Public client type, as well as Confidential by default selected.
+We keep the default values for the endpoints.